strncat/strncat.github.io/_posts/graphics/2023-10-17-optics-part1.markdown

 \end{align*}
 $$
 </div>
-In graphics, we don't care about the radiant intesity.
+In graphics, we don't care about the radiant intensity.
 We care about the <b>radiance</b>.
 So now we have both radiance and irradiance for surfaces capturing the light.
-Morever, remember that the radiant intesity from a few slides ago is $d\phi/d\omega$ and that the irradiance is $E = d\phi /dA$.
+Moreover, remember that the radiant intensity from a few slides ago is $d\phi/d\omega$ and that the irradiance is $E = d\phi /dA$.
 So substitute to see

 <div>
 $$